ThorstenDoherr/searchengine/SE/searchengine.md

 [[Config>Preferences]](#configpreferences)

 #### erase
-<code>erase()</code>
-erases the internal SearchEngine index files.
+<code>erase([*Sfile*])</code>
+can be used to erase the internal SearchEngine index files or to delete files.
+If <i>Sfile</i> is specified, the file respectively files matching the file template will be deleted.
+A file template uses the star "\*" character as placeholder for any number of characters and a question mark "\?" for a single character.
+If the parameter is omitted, the internal search engine index files will be deleted.
 Base, search and result table are not affected.
 Erasing the current SearchEngine is required to be able to create a new one with different search types.
 Using the keyword <b>force</b> on the <b>create</b> command has the same effect.

+Examples:
+<code>erase("d:\se\applicants.dbf")</code> deletes this file.
+<code>erase("d:\se\applicants.\*")</code> deletes all files with the name "applicants" regardless of the extension.
+<code>erase()</code> deletes the SearchEngine index files.
+The SearchEngine can now be recreated.
 [[create]](#create)
 [[force]](#force)